ygdes/miniMAC_5L/README.md

 ## What next?

-This is a VHDL to Verilog port.
+This is a VHDL to Verilog+IHP PDK port.
 I'll try to get 2 boards to test both coder and decoder in a chain, let's hope it works.